 Unless you are testifying as an expert witness, you only will be asked questions about things you have perceived with your senses: what you saw, heard, smelled, and felt, as well as things you did or said.
-Do not overreach in your answer.
+This is called "personal knowledge," as opposed to guessing or repeating what you were told but did not actually see or experience yourself.
+Do not overreach in your answers.
 Do not guess.
 Do not assume.
 You will unnecessarily decrease your credibility if you make assumptions or testify about things that you did not personally perceive with your own senses.
 However, you can make reasonable inferences based upon your observations.
 There is a famous story involving Abraham Lincoln when he was a trial lawyer.
 Lincoln was defending a fellow accused of biting off another man’s ear during a fight.
 On cross-examination, Lincoln asked the prosecution's only witness if he had actually seen the defendant bite off the ear and the witness said “No.” Lincoln then asked, “Well then how do you know he bit it off?”
 The witness replied, “I saw him spit it out!”
 The witness made a reasonable inference based on his perception.

 Do listen carefully to the question